 If you want to just skip to the migration, we provide a codemod for your convenience which should automatically make the code changes for you (make sure to update the glob to fit your files):

-Storybook 7's architecture is focused on performance and needs code that is statically analyzable.
+Storybook 7's architecture focuses on performance and needs statically analyzable code.
 For that reason, it does not work with

 storiesOf.
 We provide a codemod which, in most cases, should automatically make the code changes for you (make sure to update the glob to fit your files):